Updated: Nov 18, 2021

 Causes of Male Infertility

 The Men’s Health Forum states that infertility affects 1 in 20 men.
 As a result of lifestyle changes, sperm count has generally fallen in recent years.
-It is also recorded that in the 1 of 20 men that are affected by infertility, 20% of them have low sperm count while 2-3% produce no sperm at all.
+It is also recorded that in the 1 of 20 men that are affected by infertility, 1 in 5 (20%) of them have low sperm count while 2-3 out of 100 men (2-3%) produce no sperm at all.

 Generally, fertility for men begins to decline at age 40.